Remote Flow

 Depending on whether the User is using a mobile device or a workstation, the Relying Party MUST support the following remote flows:

-• Same Device, the Relying Party MUST provide a HTTP redirect (302) location to the Wallet Instance;
+• Same Device, the Relying Party MUST provide an HTTP location to the Wallet Instance using a redirect (302) or an HTML href in a web page;

 • Cross Device, the Relying Party MUST provide a QR Code which the User frames with the Wallet Instance.